 People with oily skin have large, open pores, excess oil secretion, blackheads, and are prone to breakouts.
 If a person with oily skin uses the wrong product, such as a serum that’s for dry skin, it would make their condition worse.

 So, what elements does oily skin need?
 Products with benzoyl peroxide, AHAs, and hyaluronic acid are great.
 I know what you are thinking; hyaluronic acid for oily skin?
 But oil doesn’t mean hydration.
 Those with oily skin also need hyaluronic acid to keep them hydrated.
+We recommend SkinQ’s Oil Control Mask which has multi-active ingredients to battle your oily skin woes.

 Night-time skincare routine for oily skin: